Call for Applications: Radio Art Residency Weimar 2023 and 2024

 The Radio Art Residency is an international fellowship programme for artistic practice on the radio.
-The residency is a joint project by the Goethe-Institut and Experimental Radio at Bauhaus-Universität Weimar in cooperation with the University of Music FRANZ LISZT Weimar, Deutschlandfunk Kultur, EIGENHEIM Weimar/Berlin, ACC Galerie Weimar and Radio Lotte.
+The residency is a joint project by the Goethe-Institut and Experimental Radio at Bauhaus-University Weimar in cooperation with Deutschlandfunk Kultur, Haus der Kulturen der Welt (House of the World Cultures Berlin) and the University of Music Franz Liszt Weimar.

-The fellowship is curatorially supervised and technically supported by Experimental Radio at Bauhaus-Universität Weimar.
+The fellowship is curatorially supervised and technically supported by Experimental Radio at Bauhaus-University Weimar.

 BENEFITS OF THE PROGRAMME